 50th Anniversary of RLC Dedication of First Building

 Welcome to Redeemer Lutheran Church!
-I am your intern, Mark Knauss.
-I have been a student at Luther Seminary through their distributed learning program since the Fall of 2015, where I have completed all of the classes toward a Masters of Divinity.
+I am your pastor, Mark Knauss.
+I was a student at Luther Seminary through their distributed learning program since the Fall of 2015, where I completed all of the classes toward a Masters of Divinity.
 My two-year internship started in February 2021.

 Please come and worship with us on Sunday mornings.
 I look forward to meeting you and extend a warm welcome to all visitors.
 Feel free to contact me with any questions or concerns you may have.